ROCm-DS/hipDF/CONTRIBUTING.md

 > **Note** (Compiling for AMD GPUs):
 >
-> When compiling for AMD GPUs, we always need to set the environment variable `CXX` before
+> When compiling for AMD GPUs and not using the `build.sh` script,
+> we always need to set the environment variable `CXX` before
 > building to make the Cython build process use a HIP C++ compiler.
 >
 > Example: